 WHO CAN VOLUNTEER AS A MENTOR?

 Our only requirements for mentors are that you work in the game industry and can volunteer your time with a mentee for at least 3 mentorship sessions.
 You don’t have to be an official member of We in Games Finland ry to volunteer your time with us.

 I’M QUITE BUSY, BUT STILL INTERESTED TO VOLUNTEER AS A MENTOR.
 HOW MUCH TIME ARE MENTORS EXPECTED TO DEDICATE TO THE MENTORSHIP?

 Mentoring is a valuable way to invest your time, and we’re trying to build the program so it is possible to mentor even if you have a busy life!
-The minimum time dedication from all mentors is 3 mentorship sessions between March and June, usually running between 45 and 90 minutes per session.
+The minimum time dedication from all mentors is 4 mentorship sessions between March and August, usually running between 45-60 minutes per session.
 You can also offer your time for one-time mentoring only if committing to 4 sessions with one mentee doesn’t suit your situation.

-In addition to the one-to-one sessions, mentors have the option to participate in one 2-hour Mentor Training and two 2-hour group sessions: Kick-off and Wrap-up.
-Participating in the sessions is recommended but not mandatory.
+In addition to the one-to-one sessions, mentors have the option to participate in one 2-hour Mentor Training, official Kick-off and Wrap-up, group sessions, hangouts and migles during the program.

 HOW MUCH TIME SHOULD MENTEES DEDICATE?

 Mentees will dedicate time for the mentorship sessions, but also for working towards their goals between the sessions.
 All mentees will set mentorship goals with the organisers’ help prior to being paired with a mentor.

 A mentor will support and empower you to fulfil your potential, but you are the person who ultimately does the work.
 The benefits of mentorship depend on the amount of time you are able to dedicate to thinking, learning, researching, experimenting or working between the sessions.
 If it feels difficult to do that, or you feel stuck, don’t worry, it happens to everyone!
 The mentors receive training and materials to help get mentees unstuck, so you can dedicate a session to that.

 HOW ARE THE PROGRAMME’S PARTICIPANTS CHOSEN?

 Everyone who registers for the Program will receive an invitation to the kick-off event.
 After the kick-off event, organizers will go through everyone who registered and make the mentor-mentee matches.